VABAR/vibass_dev_introductory_training/README.md

 - Target population: people with little to no previous knowledge of Bayesian statistics with some concrete motivation.

 	E.g. master/PhD students who are going to use or work with Bayesian statistics, professionals in various fields (medicine, biology, ecology, industry, etc.) wanting to improve their quantitative skills.

-## Questions

-Do you think that:

-1. the __goal of the training__ completely and accurately covers what we want the participant to achieve with the training?

-2. the __operational goals__ described above are necessary and sufficient to achieve the goal of the training?

-3. what we __actually do__ in the course is necessary and sufficient to achieve the operational goals?

-## Workflow

-Either edit this file to fix things directly, or open [an issue](https://github.com/VABAR/vibass_dev_introductory_training/issues/new/choose) in order to start a discussion or propose a potentially controversial change.